ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 - Confidence intervals from retraining models with different random seeds

-Before reviewing these in greater depth, letâ€™s briefly review the definition and interpretation of confidence intervals.
+Before reviewing these in greater depth, let's briefly review the definition and interpretation of confidence intervals.

 ## Defining Confidence Intervals [](#defining-confidence-intervals)